Nate Lowe Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.74 team ERA ranks fifth among all MLB pitching staffs.
+- The Yankees' 3.71 team ERA ranks fourth among all league pitching staffs.

-- Schmidt (2-6) gets the starting nod for the Yankees in his 16th start of the season.
-He's put together a 4.65 ERA in 71 2/3 innings pitched, with 73 strikeouts.
+- Severino gets the start for the Yankees, his seventh of the season.
+He is 0-2 with a 6.30 ERA and 28 strikeouts in 30 2/3 innings pitched.

-- In his last appearance on Sunday against the Boston Red Sox, the right-hander threw 4 2/3 innings, allowing two earned runs while surrendering five hits.
+- His most recent appearance was on Sunday against the Boston Red Sox, when the right-hander threw five innings, surrendering three earned runs while allowing seven hits.

-- The 27-year-old has an ERA of 4.65, with 9.2 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .281 batting average against him.
+- The 29-year-old has amassed an ERA of 6.30, with 8.4 strikeouts per nine innings, in six games this season.
+Opponents are batting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.